Updated May 2020

 Kentucky has historically not been open to cannabis legalization.
-It has yet to legalize medical marijuana or decriminalize marijuana possession.
-However, possession of small amounts and first-time offenses are dealt with relatively less harshly than others states where marijuana is illegal.
+It has yet to legalize medical marijuana or decriminalize marijuana possession; however, possession of small amounts and first-time offenses are dealt with relatively less harshly than other states where marijuana is illegal.
 Learn more about Kentucky marijuana laws below.

 Recreational Marijuana in Kentucky

 Is marijuana legal in Kentucky?
-No– recreational marijuana is illegal, however, there are no minimum mandatory sentences for marijuana possession or sale.
-Possession of less than 8 ounces of recreational marijuana is charged as a Class B misdemeanor punishable by 45 days in jail with a $250 fine.
-Sale of less than 8 ounces as a first offense is a Class A misdemeanor, punishable by a 1-year jail term and $500 in fines.
+No — recreational marijuana is illegal; however, there are no minimum mandatory sentences for marijuana possession or sale.
+Possession of less than eight ounces of recreational marijuana is charged as a Class B misdemeanor punishable by 45 days in jail with a $250 fine.
+Sale of less than eight ounces as a first offense is a Class A misdemeanor, punishable by a one-year jail term and $500 in fines.

-Subsequent offenses of selling the same quantity and sale of more than 8 ounces of recreational marijuana are charged as felonies and punishable by 1 to 10 years in jail with up to $10,000 in fines.
+Subsequent offenses of selling the same quantity and sale of more than eight ounces of recreational marijuana are charged as felonies and punishable by one to 10 years in jail with up to $10,000 in fines.

 Under Kentucky marijuana laws, conditional release can be allowed for first-time offenders.
 First-time marijuana offenders can also get alternative or diversion sentencing.